BUG1989/caffe-int8-convert-tools/README.md

 ## Accuracy and Performance

-#### We used ImageNet2012 Dataset to complete some classification test.
+#### We use ImageNet2012 Dataset to complete some classification test.

 | Type                | Detail                                                |
 | ------------------- | ----------------------------------------------------- |